 The vast majority of addiction goes entirely untreated, while many people rotate through rehab over and over again.
 There is a primary mistake in that approach.
 As an example, if you do the Twelve Step program – or some version of it – five times, yet relapse five times, could it be that the Twelve Steps are not working for you?
 Could it be that a different system is necessary?
 That is the essential difference in the holistic approach.

-Addiction is Unique
+Addiction is Unique for Each Person

 What Led to Substance Abuse?

-It is not that stress and difficulty – i.e. life itself – does not happen.
+It is not that stress and difficulty – i.e., life itself – does not happen.
 It is how these difficulties are weathered and overcome that is different.

-Something to be particularly alert for is prescription drugs in general – either prescribed by a doctor or simply the presence of these drugs.
+Something to be particularly alert for in the relapse prevention plan is prescription drugs in general – either prescribed by a doctor or simply the presence of these drugs.
 There are about 4 billion prescriptions written in the US every year.
 There are pills in the medicine cabinet, at a friend’s house, at school, on the street, and being dispensed through “pill mills” (pharmacies or clinics that prescribe or dispense prescription narcotics for non-medical uses).
 A former addict in the hospital for an injury or illness can be prescribed an opioid painkiller and relapse just that easily.
 Any friend of a recovering addict should lock away their pills (as should be done anyway) as well as their booze.

-Negative Influences, Enablers and Causes
+Negative Influences, Enablers, and Causes

 A recovered heroin user would certainly do well to avoid associating with their “friends” that are still using.
 While in rehab, they should deal with any issues regarding this group of people.
 For example, they may decide to tell them about their recovery and recommend they do the same.
-If any of them are anything remotely resembling a true friend (whether they are still using or not), they will respect this.
+If any of them are anything remotely resembling a real friend (whether they are still using or not), they will respect this.

 A recovered alcoholic should take inventory of social drinking situations and what they can and cannot deal with easily, and their friends and family should take heed.